 Normative work will proceed according to following principles:

-- FN RG are not considered.
+FN RG are not considered- principles of solution 1 are endorsed as follows:

-- principles of solution 1 are endorsed as follows:
+- The RG is configured the mapping between SSID, RG physical ports, etc… and Connection Capabilities whose values are defined by the operator.

-- The RG allows end-user local configuration of the mapping between SSID, 5G RG physical ports, etc… and Connection Capabilities whose values are defined by the operator
+- Policies configured by the PCF for the RG are used to map from Connection Capabilities to parameters of the PDU session to use for the traffic of NAUN3 devices (as per Table 6.6.2.1-3 in TS 23.503) associated with a given Connection Capability. .

-- URSP rules configured by the PCF of the 5G RG map the Connection Capabilities to parameters of the PDU session to use for the traffic of NAUN3 devices tagged with a given Connection Capability.
-The parameters of the PDU session to use are in the RSD part of the URSP
+NOTE: Whether these policies are separate from URSP or not is to be decided during normative phase.

-- solution 8 is endorsed but only for bridge based RG
+-